abejfehr/not-so-tiny-node.js-webserver/README.md

 not-so-tiny-node.js-webserver is a simple webserver that's been expanded to be a slightly larger and more comprehensive web server than the [tiny-node.js-webserver](https://github.com/rodw/tiny-node.js-webserver) by Ron Waldhoff.

-It requires the querystring library to be installed for use, which you can install by typing `npm install querystring`
+It requires the fs and querystring libraries to be installed for use, which you can install by typing the following:

+    npm install -g fs
+    npm install -g querystring

 ## How do I use it?

 This webserver is configurable to work with multiple projects in your environment.

-To serve a single file, all you need to do is put that file into the same directory as the web server(`ntws.js`)
+To serve a single file, all you need to do is put the `projects.json` file into the same directory as the web server(`ntws.js`)

-Start the server by typing `node ntws.js`

 To use the server for multiple projects, you can configure the server by modifying `projects.json`.

+For the best results, add the directory containing `ntws.js` to the PATH environment variable of your system.
+Once you've done that, all you need to do to start the server is type the following:

+    serve <projectname>

 ### Configuration